MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-migrate-vnet-to-private-endpoint.md

 This article describes the migration of a Microsoft Azure Virtual Network injected Azure Data Explorer cluster to an Azure Private Endpoints network security model.
 For a detailed comparison, see [Private endpoint vs. virtual network injection](security-network-overview.md#comparison-and-recommendation).

-The process of the migration will take several minutes.
-During the process of migration the service creates a new cluster for the engine and the data management services which reside in a virtual network which is managed by Microsoft on behalf of our customers.
-Once that process was finished, the connection will be switched to the newly created services for you.
-This results in a minimal downtime for querying the cluster.
+The process of the migration takes several minutes.
+The migration creates a new cluster for the engine and data management services, which reside in a virtual network managed by Microsoft.
+The connection is switched to the newly created services for you.
+This process results in a minimal downtime for querying the cluster.

 Following the migration, you can still connect to your cluster using the `private-[clustername].[geo-region].kusto.windows.net` (engine) and `ingest-private-[clustername].[geo-region].kusto.windows.net`\\`private-ingest-[clustername].[geo-region].kusto.windows.net` (data management) FQDNs.
-Nevertheless, it's recommended to move to the regular cluster endpoints which don't contain the word "private".
+Nevertheless, we recommend moving to the regular cluster endpoints that aren't prefixed with `private`.

 ## Prerequisites

 - You have an existing Azure Data Explorer cluster that uses Virtual Network injection and you want to migrate it.
 - (Optional) You have a virtual network and a subnet where you want to create the private endpoint for the Azure Data Explorer cluster.
 - You have the necessary permissions to establish and oversee private endpoints and private DNS zones within your subscription and resource group.
-For the Azure Data Explorer cluster, Contributor access is required, while other resources like Azure Storage or Event Hubs may require Owner permissions.
+For the Azure Data Explorer cluster, Contributor access is required, while other resources like Azure Storage or Event Hubs require Owner permissions.

 ## Prepare to migrate

 We recommend configuring your cluster infrastructure in alignment with the Azure Private Endpoints network security model before initiating the migration process.
-While it's possible to perform this configuration post-migration, doing so may result in a service disruption.
+While it's possible to perform this configuration post-migration, doing so can result in a service disruption.

 The following steps ensure that post-migration clients in the virtual network can connect to the cluster and that the cluster can connect to other services.
 When firewalls for [Azure Storage](/azure/storage/common/storage-network-security) or [Azure Event Hubs](/azure/event-hubs/event-hubs-ip-filtering) are employed, these steps are crucial.
-For instance, if Service Endpoints were used for Azure Storage and Azure Event Hub Namespace, migrating the cluster out of the virtual network will disrupt connections to these services.
+For instance, if Service Endpoints were used for Azure Storage and Azure Event Hubs namespace, migrating the cluster out of the virtual network disrupts connections to these services.
 To restore connectivity, you need to set up managed private endpoints for Azure Data Explorer.

 To prepare your cluster for migration: